The Traveling Observer Model: Multi-task Learning Through Spatial Variable Embeddings: The Traveling Observer Model

 \section{The Traveling Observer Model}

-Consider a universe of all random variables that could possibly be measured $\{x_1, x_2, ...\} = V$.
-To characterize each $x_i$ semantically, associate with it a vector $\mathbf{z}_i \in \mathbb{R}^C$ that encodes the meaning of $x_i$, e.g., ``height of left ear of human adult in inches'', ``answer to survey question 9 on a scale of 1 to 5'', ``severity of heart disease'', ``brightness of top-left pixel of photograph'', etc. This vector $\mathbf{z}_i$ is called the \emph{variable embedding} (VE) of $x_i$.
+Consider the set of all scalar random variables that could possibly be measured $\{v_1, v_2, ...\} = V$.
+Each $v_i \in V$ could be an input or output variable for some prediction task.
+To characterize each $v_i$ semantically, associate with it a vector $\mathbf{z}_i \in \mathbb{R}^C$ that encodes the meaning of $v_i$, e.g., ``height of left ear of human adult in inches'', ``answer to survey question 9 on a scale of 1 to 5'', ``severity of heart disease'', ``brightness of top-left pixel of photograph'', etc. This vector $\mathbf{z}_i$ is called the \emph{variable embedding} (VE) of $v_i$.
 Variable embeddings could be handcoded, e.g., based on some featurization of the space of variables, but such a handcoding is usually unavailable, and would likely miss some of the underlying semantic regularities across variables.
 An alternative approach is to learn variable embeddings based on their utility in solving prediction problems of interest.